kartha01/IBMPartnerDemo/Data30.md

     cpu       11970m (75%)      49570m (312%)
     memory    30833170Ki (51%)  87313121280 (142%)
    ~~~
-   1. Bind Db2 Warehouse and provisioned instances to a specific node, by adding a **label** of `icp4data=database-db2oltp` to a node.
+   1. Bind **Db2 Advanced** and provisioned instances to a specific node, by adding a **label** of `icp4data=database-db2oltp` to a node.
 Select this node according to known resources available.
 I picked node `10.95.7.49` from the last command.
    ~~~
    oc label node <node name or IP Address> icp4data=database-db2oltp
    ~~~